FAQs

 How expensive is it to form and maintain a corporation, LLC or LP?

 Corporate Direct, Inc. provides affordable entity formation and maintenance services.
-As our fee sheets indicate, given the risks associated with doing business and holding real estate as well as the possible loss of personal assets, the benefits of limiting liability and protecting assets for a very affordable price are quite substantial.
-Click here for our formation fees.
+Given the risks associated with doing business and/or holding real estate as well as the possible loss of personal assets, the benefits of limiting liability and protecting assets for a very affordable price are quite substantial.